Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Check subdomain DMARC enforcement before treating parent BIMI as ready for display.

-Use an empty subdomain BIMI record when a specific mail stream should not show a logo.
+Use a BIMI declination record when a specific mail stream should not show a logo.

 Keep parent fallback for shared brands, then override only the subdomains that differ.